maxime-tournier/maxime-tournier.github.com/blog/index.md

 ---
-title: This is my title
+title: Notes
-layout: post
+layout: note
 ---

-Here is my page.
+It are working nao

 # Latest posts